amitsr4/DRAW-AND-GUESS/README.md

 > Building a ‘Draw & Guess’ game for 2 players

 ### About the game
-> I built this game for "Moveo" (Recruitment assignment).
+>* I built this game for "Moveo" (Recruitment assignment).

-> Currently 07.01.2013 this game is this in process.
+> This is my first project in HTML, CSS, and Node.js.
+Actually, this is the first time I've built something that requires both a backend and frontend, and also deployed it.

+> It was a major challenge to teach myself all of those technologies from scratch without any guidance, especially with such a tight deadline.

+>I haven't finished the game yet, and I still have more to learn in order to complete it in the best way possible.
+Hopefully, I'll be able to do so in the next few days.

+>

 ### About the technolgy
 >* I chose to built the backend with Node JS, Express framework and EJS and a  .\